hashintel/hash/packages/hash/README.md

 ## Sending emails

-[//]: # "TODO: **Disclaimer: Current flux of the repo means the code mentioned in this section is temporarily disabled**"

 By default, the API server uses `DummyEmailTransporter` which simulates email sending for local development and testing.

 To use `AwsSesEmailTransporter` instead, set `export HASH_EMAIL_TRANSPORTER=aws_ses` in your terminal before running the app.